 An innovative approach taken by RI uses new and unique data sources to plug that gap though.

-By making use of OFD data - derived from multiple sources including First CRF and OFD-I - available in the Russian market, RI has harnessed data that provides suppliers an unprecedented overview of this fast-growing channel and how best to capitalise.
-By aggregating full granularity sales figures from a number of OFD data partners RI can provide insight on performance across 5,000 fuel stations with mini markets in Russia – that’s behind only Magnit, X5 and Dixy/ Bistol / K&B in terms of the scale of retail outlets covered.
+By making use of OFD data - derived from multiple sources including First CRF and OFD-I - available in the Russian market, RI has harnessed data that provides suppliers an unprecedented overview of this fast-growing channel and how best to capitalize.
+By aggregating full granularity sales figures from a number of OFD data partners RI can provide insight on performance across 5,000 fuel stations with mini markets in Russia – that is behind only Magnit, X5 and Dixy/ Bistol / K&B in terms of the scale of retail outlets covered.

 “OFD data is the most complete, reliable, timely and granular data set on sales in Russia,” sums up Sales Director at RI Danny Eldridge.
 “It contains every ‘line item’ of sales for every retail outlet in Russia and is possible to access, with some outlet level aggregations, at SKU level across the entire category and entire country.”